 While driving your tires will get warmer, causing air pressure to increase.
-To get an accurate pressure reading, you must allow tire s to cool for three hours vehicle.
+To get an accurate pressure reading, you must allow tires to cool for three hours

+For convenience, purchase a tire pressure gauge to keep in your vehicle.
 Gauges can be purchased at tire dealerships, auto supply stores, and other retail outlets.

-For convenience, purchase a tire pressure gauge to keep in your